Behind The Scenes Of “Time” Machines

 The people who make wooden toys are known as Aryakhastriyas.
 They make toys with the wood named Tella Poniki which are found in the Kondapalli hills.
 They colour them with vegetable dye.
 The specialty here is that they work on figures based on mythology, animals, birds, rural life etc…They never replaced their way of making wooden toys with their hands.

 My name is Sahithi.
-I am a student of B Tech, Computer science from Hyderabad.
-I am an 18yr old and I love clicking photos!
+I am a student of B-Tech, Computer science from Hyderabad and I love clicking photos!